 Students must register early to ensure that their needs are met and accommodations are available by the time classes begin.

-In order to request testing accommodations on the Accuplacer, students need to:
+In order to request testing accommodations on the TSI Exam, students need to:

 Appointments can be made to accommodate evening and weekend students.